-- 1. The USMLE is a three-step examination for medical licensure in the United States and is sponsored by the FSMB and NBME.
+- 3. An applicant had seven (7) years in which to pass both components of the FLEX. - B. USMLE - The USMLE is a three-step examination for medical licensure in the United States and is sponsored by the FSMB and NBME.
 The Board adopted the USMLE as an additional method of licensure by examination on September 16, 1993.
 The USMLE replaced FLEX and the NBME certification examinations during a phase-in period from 1992 to 1994.
-Unlike the three-day (two-component) FLEX, USMLE is a three-step examination that consists of three two-day examinations, Step 1, Step 2, and Step 3.
+Unlike the three-day (two-component) FLEX, USMLE is a threestep examination that consists of three two-day examinations, Step 1, Step 2, and Step 3.
 Each step is complementary to the other; no step can stand alone in the assessment of readiness for medical licensure.
 The clinical skills examination is a separately administered component of Step 2 and is referred to as Step 2 Clinical Skills, or Step 2 CS.
 Unlike the FLEX, which was taken upon or after graduation from medical school most applicants will take Step 1 and 2 of the USMLE during their medical school years.
 Step 3 will be taken after graduation. - 2.
 USMLE Steps 1, 2 and 3 must be passed within a seven-year time period beginning when the examinee passes his or her first Step.
 The Board, at its discretion, may waive this requirement based on extraordinary circumstances.
 The Board encourages all applicants to take Step 3 of the USMLE as soon as possible following receipt of the M.D. or D.O. degree.